"When the world sings, you have to listen. But when you sing, it slides you off a fall." A quote that echoed within…someone.

-A travesty of a morning began at a cottage outside of town outskirts.
-Everything was going according to plan!
+A travesty of a morning began at a cottage on the outskirts of a town.
+Everything was going according to his plan!

 But he didn't question why the direction was called south-west?
 And why not 'morning's horizon'?